 - Developing a tolerance

 - Lack of judgment in how to use the substance

 In contrast to the fixation of physical symptoms of dependency, addiction has more to do with one’s mental health.
 Addiction is the compulsion to abuse a substance because of the way it makes them feel, and oftentimes it’s irresistible.
 According to some studies, those who suffer from mild addiction develop anywhere from two to three of these symptoms.
 Those who suffer from moderate addiction develop anywhere from four to five, and a severe addiction could be six or more.

-Relapse is what happens when someone sober for a short time comes back to using after making a mistake or just feeling a major urge to use.
+Relapse is what ultimately happens when the cycle beings to repeat itself.
+It is when someone who was sober for a short time comes back to using after making a mistake or just feeling a major urge to use.
 This stage of addiction is common and happens to lots of people who are trying to pursue a life of sobriety.
 It’s easy to become discouraged when relapse takes place, but those pursuing a life of sobriety must pick themselves up and keep trying.
 Sometimes the only way to progress in an impossible situation is by inching one’s way to a better platform to succeed.

-There are many methods to treat addiction, but where they all begin is acknowledging that the addiction exists.
+There are many methods to treat and break the cycle of addiction, but where they all begin is acknowledging that the addiction exists.
 Once the problem is brought to the light, treatment can start being discussed.
-Luckily, there are many options as far as treatment is concerned, some of which includes the following:
+Luckily, there are many options as far as treatment is concerned, some of which include the following:

 - Inpatient treatment